automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Utahceratops.md

 # Utahceratops
-## Description: Guess what state this dinosaur was discovered in.
+## Guess what state this dinosaur was discovered in.